christodoulos/christodoulos.github.io/_posts/2021-01-27-nx-workspace.md

 # Nx workspace primer

-We are going to use Nx to build a full-stack application out of common libraries.
+We are going to describe the basic steps towards using  Nx to build a full-stack application out of common libraries.

 ## Node Version Manager